-Based on their current Sinn U2 diver, the new watch still features the same laconic stainless steel body that, measuring just 44 millimeters in diameter and 15.5 millimeters in height, is compact enough to be used as a casual timekeeper and still more than adequate to serve as a tool watch.
+Based on their current Sinn U2 diver, the new watch still features the same laconic stainless steel body that measures just 44 millimeters in diameter and 15.5 millimeters in height.
+The case is definitely not small but is still compact enough for those who plan to use this model as a casual timekeeper while not utilizing it as a diving tool.

 Beating inside it is the same ETA 2893-2 automatic movement (we have seen it, for example, in the last year’s Muehle Glashuette Marinus GMT diver) that, possibly for the sake of legibility, lost its secondary GMT hour hand, but still beats at the same frequency of 28,800 semi-oscillations per hour and offers pretty much acceptable power reserve of 40-42 hours.

-Although most of us, righties, will find this position not only unusual, but also quite awkward, the left-handed crowd (and simply those who prefer to wear their watches on their right hands) will possibly love it.
+Although most of us, righties, will find this position not only unusual but also awkward, the left-handed crowd (and simply those who prefer to wear their watches on their right hands) will possibly love it.

-The other noticeable change is, of course, the dial of the piece that seems to be outsourced directly from the Sinn U1 model with only minor changes to the color scheme (and, well, the second hand seems to be identical to that installed on the U2 model).
+The other noticeable change is, of course, the dial that seems to come directly from the Sinn U1 model with only minor changes to the color scheme (and, well, the second hand is identical to that installed on the U2 model).

-Of course, all hands, hourmarkers, and even the traditional triangle on the notched diving bezel (it was also refinished to better match the new black and red color scheme) is painted with some luminous substance that looks bright white under natural light and turns bright green in darkness.
-In both cases, the dial of the piece remains highly contrast and easily legible.
+Of course, all hands, hour-markers, and even the traditional triangle on the notched diving bezel (it was also refinished to better match the new black and red color scheme) use a luminous substance that is bright white under natural light and turns bright green in darkness.
+In both cases, the dial remains highly contrast and easily legible.

-According to a number of Japanese web-sites, the watch is priced at 357,000 Japanese yen, which roughly converts to more than $4500 U.S. dollars: a hefty price tag, that, but the special edition model, which is limited to just 80 (!) individually numbered units seems to be totally worth it.
-Although I don’t imagine the price to skyrocket after each timekeeper has found its own rightful owner, I’d imagine that the watch would be quite good at keeping its resale value compared to a ‘normal’ Sinn U2 model.
+According to several Japanese websites, the U2 Meisterbund.III bears a price tag of 357,000 Japanese yen, which roughly converts to more than $4500 U.S. dollars: a nice pile of cash, that, but the special edition model, which is limited to just 80 (!) individually numbered units is totally worth it.
+Although I don’t expect the price to skyrocket after the last one of the batch has found its own rightful owner, I’d imagine that the watch would be good at keeping its resale value if you compare it to a ‘normal’ Sinn U2 model.